 Hawk Hill

-Hawk Hill is where you can get that photograph of the entire Golden Gate Bridge with the skyline in the background.
-Also, if it’s a particularly foggy day, Hawk Hill may be the better option as it’s higher than Battery Spencer you may actually be able to hike above the fog.
-Getting above the fog is such a unique aspect of San Francisco life, if you can, try to do it at least once!
+Also, if it’s a particularly foggy day, Hawk Hill may be the better option as it’s higher than Battery Spencer.
+You may actually be able to hike above the fog.
+Being able to get above the low rolling fog and see just the tops of the towers poking out is such a unique perspective of the Bridge.

 Lands End